 If you typed "TennCare income limit" into Google and got back a single number, you got bad information.
-Tennessee Medicaid does not have one income limit.
+TennCare (Tennessee's Medicaid program) does not have one income limit.
 It has at least five, and the rules for assets, the home, and a spouse's income are different in each one.

 A senior who looks "over the limit" under one TennCare pathway may sail through another.
 A married couple where one spouse needs nursing-facility care has a totally different test than a single person on Social Security trying to fill in Medicare's gaps.
 A child with a complex medical condition is judged on rules that ignore most of the parents' income entirely.